KILTprotocol/web3-login-demo/README.md

 #### --skipProject

 We separated the whole project in 3 smaller projects, for understanding and scaling reasons.
-There is the _root_, the _backend_ and the _frontend_ projects/directories.
+There is the _root_ directory and inside it there is the _backend_ and the _frontend_ sub-projects/directories.
 This implicated that there are 3 `node_modules`, 3 `package.json`and 3 `yarn.lock`.

 When running some scripts from the root directory, `yarn` was complaining about duplicated modules.
 To avoid loading the `node_modules` multiple times the flag `--skipProject` is added after `ts-node`.
 This basically stops reading the configuration files from the internal directories and use only the ones from the root.